 This Division reviews and processes accounts payable disbursement items, including employee travel reimbursements, contract payments and payments for product purchases; maintains ledger accounts and processes transactions for 40 Special Districts having independent governing boards; provides computerized financial reporting for budget item detail and account summary information to all departments and agencies, using the County Treasury as their cash depository.
 This Division reviews and processes the daily deposits for all county departments, schools and other agencies.
 The County's purchase card program (PCard) is managed by the staff within this Division.
-This includes the issuance of purchase cards (387 cards), continuous modification of commodity types and dollar thresholds for cardholders, review of over 14,720 purchase card transactions that amount to over \$8.45 million in charges, reconciliation and distribution of biweekly purchase card statements and the posting of the purchase card charges to the department budgets.
+This includes the issuance of purchase cards (388 cards), continuous modification of commodity types and dollar thresholds for cardholders, review of over 14,902 purchase card transactions that amount to over \$8.38 million in charges, reconciliation and distribution of biweekly purchase card statements and the posting of the purchase card charges to the department budgets.
 This Division is responsible for the records management of the Department.
-This Division administers eight Mello-Roos districts providing all accounting services, annual reports, calculating the annual special tax levy, debt service management, and administration of all delinquencies.
+This Division administers eleven Mello-Roos districts providing all accounting services, annual reports, calculating the annual special tax levy, debt service management, and administration of all delinquencies.
 Staff administers funding for the Missouri Flat MC&FP development through an analysis of the quarterly sales tax reports from BOE to determine the amounts generated from new businesses that must be transferred to the restricted fund for this project.
+With the completed conversion to MUNIS this Division has assumed the added responsibility from IT for the daily printing of accounts payable vendor checks.
+Other added MUNIS responsibilities for the accounting staff include system maintenance, testing, trouble-shooting and continual departmental training.
+With the elimination of the IT Operations, the accounting staff now print Social Service C-IV checks and Social Services general assistance checks.